 Come autumn, it is normal to spend some time reflecting on the year that will soon remain behind us.
 You consider what you have achieved, what you wish you had done and what your New Year’s resolutions will be.
 Being more productive at work doesn’t take an additional college to master.
 The equation is simple – either work longer hours or work smarter and perhaps even do the same amount of work in less time.
-This article is all about increasing your productivity at work through nine simple, yet effective steps.
+This article is all about HR management methods to increase your productivity at work through nine simple, yet effective steps.

 Track your time